Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 #### Serialize objects in sealed class hierarchies

-A sealed class hierarchy can have objects as subclasses.
+A polymorphic class hierarchy can have objects as subclasses.
 During serialization, an object is treated as a class without properties, and its class name is used as the value of the `type` property by default.

 To include these objects in serialization, annotate them with `@Serializable`: